How To Find Out Where Someone Works for Child Support Legally

 The state agencies use the FPLS for assistance in how to find where someone works for garnishment to make sure their records are up to date, and to track those individuals who move from state to state to avoid child support.

-The table below lists the wage garnishment laws for each state, as well as limitations on garnishment and the laws, discuss how to find out where someone works for child support.
+The table below lists the wage garnishment laws for each state, as well as limitations on garnishment and the laws, discuss how to learn where someone works for child support.

 State Wage Garnishment Law Limitations